farmOS/farmOS/docs/guide/mapping.md

 When you're done modifying your area, remember to click the Save button at the bottom of the page to save your changes.

+## Farm Assets

+In some situations, it may be useful to organize Land Assets under one or more Farm Assets, which represent different locations or operations that are managed independently. farmOS includes a Farm Asset type in an optional module that can be turned on in those scenarios.
+Land Assets (and other locations) can be organized under Farm Assets in the location hierarchy to make their relationship clear.

 ## Map controls

 ### Zooming